ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

 With that being said, it's important you commit often.
 I commit roughly once an hour when I'm working on a project, but sometimes it's once every five minutes.
 When in doubt, err on the side of more commits.

+Analogy: (brief) too many cooks in the kitchen.
+Instead give each cook the ability to change the entire recipe, but assign them to work in different bits.
+They can add and remove some of the flourishes as they see fit, and it should merge nicely.
+If there’s a conflict they can work together to figure it out.

 <!-- Old stuff starts here -->

 ## Branches, i.e. well-organized copies